 The nomination forms for the 4-H Alumni Award, Family of the Year and the 4-H Meritorious Award are available online.
 Each year these awards are presented at the 4-H Achievement Night.
-Alumni Award is presented to a past 4-H'er (does not have to be a Ford County resident) and have given leadership and dedication to the total 4-H program in Ford County.
+The Alumni Award is presented to a past 4-H'er (does not have to be a Ford County resident) and have given leadership and dedication to the total 4-H program in Ford County.
+Must have been out of 4-H for at least 2 years.
 The Family of the Year Award goes to a Ford County 4-H Family who has been an outstanding star throughout our program.
 The Meritorious Award is given to a person or business who has supported 4-H for several years in various areas.
 Nominations are due at the September 4-H Council meeting or prior to the Extension Office.
 Past winners are listed on our website.
 The agents can also offer some possible suggestions from past nominated applications.